emmastrand/GMGI_Notebook/posts/2023-08-24 Zymo Pico Methyl Seq Kit Protocol.md

 ### DNA Dilution

-First you dilute your extracted DNA to a total amount of 1 or 10ng.
+First you dilute your extracted DNA to a total input amount of 1 or 10ng (or higher like 20 ng).
 This kit takes a very low input of DNA.
 Previous usage of this kit in the Putnam Lab optimized the protocol to work with 10 ng and some alterations to the manufacturer's protocol.
 Dilute extracted DNA to appropriate concentration so 10ng of DNA can be used to start the protocol without pipetting below 1ul and the input volume is no more than 20ul.
 Use the same buffer that the extracted DNA is in (ex.
 10mM Tris HCl).

 Putnam Lab video on how to do this: https://www.youtube.com/watch?v=byipduTsFmc&list=PLI8mZMNHcIVq9DFCOPksLhcch8UbJj4Pq&index=2.